-Policy Guideline #39 provides direction to landlords making an application for dispute resolution through the Direct Request process.
-It confirms that a landlord must provide copies of documents showing changes to the tenancy agreement or tenancy, such as rent increases, or changes to parties or their agents.
+Policy Guideline #39 provides direction to landlords who seek relief through the Direct Request process.
+It confirms that a landlord must provide documents showing changes to the tenancy agreement or tenancy, such as rent increases, or changes to parties or their agents.

-I have reviewed all documentary evidence and I find that the landlord's name on the tenancy agreement does not match the Landlord's name on the Application for Dispute Resolution.
-There is also no evidence or documentation showing that the Applicant is the owner of the rental property or is otherwise entitled to any orders that may result from this application.
+In this case, the Landlord's name as it appears on the application and the tenancy agreement are different.
+There is also no evidence or documentation showing that the named Landlord is the owner of the rental property or is otherwise entitled to any orders that may result from this application.

 As this is an ex parte proceeding that does not allow for any clarification of the facts, I must be satisfied with the documentation presented.
-The discrepancy in the landlord's name raises a question that cannot be addressed in a Direct Request Proceeding.
+The discrepancy in the Landlord's name raises a question that cannot be addressed in a Direct Request Proceeding.